Jastrebarsko: Settlements

+Sports

+The local chapter of the HPS is HPD "Plješivica", which had 47 members in 1936 under the Josip Brkić presidency.
+At the time, it also had a ski section, a music section and a photography section.
+Membership rose to 53 in 1937.
+Membership rose to 61 in 1938.

 Notable inhabitants

 Jastrebarsko was home to two important Croatian Roman Catholic cardinals: Aloysius Stepinac (1898–1960) and Franjo Kuharić (1919–2002).
 Aloysius Stepinac (Alojzije Stepinac) was born in Krašić municipality in Jastrebarsko metropolitan area and made Archbishop of Zagreb in 1937 and later cardinal in 1952.
 In 1946, Stepinac was sentenced by a Yugoslav court to 16 years in prison for alleged collaborating with the Nazis.
 He was released five years later and died in home confinement.
 He was buried in the Zagreb Cathedral and Franjo Šeper succeeded him as the new Archbishop of Zagreb.
 The other cardinal was Franjo Kuharić, also from Krašić.
 He became a priest in 1945 and succeeded Šeper (then already a cardinal) as the Archbishop of Zagreb in 1970.
 In 1983 pope John Paul II chose him as a cardinal.
 Kuharić remained on that duty until his retirement in 1997.

 Two influential Croatian politicians are known to have lived in Jastrebarsko.

 Vladko Maček, a Croatian politician from the first half of the 20th century also hails from Jastrebarsko.
 Born in a nearby village, Kupinec, Maček led the Croatian Peasant Party fighting for the independence of Croatia since the assassination of Stjepan Radić until World War II and the establishment of the Independent State of Croatia by the Axis powers which defeated the Kingdom of Yugoslavia in 1941.

 Ante Starčević, termed "Father of the Croatian homeland" (Otac domovine), fought for the independence and the democratical re-establishment of the medieval Kingdom of Croatia, opposing the Hungarian sympathizer and ban of Croatia Khuen-Héderváry.
 He lived in Jastrebarsko for seven years while working in a law practice.
+Ljubomir Micić, born in Jastrebarsko in 1895, was a Serbian poet, writer, critic, editor and actor.

 Boris Klemenić was mayor of the town for eight years.